bacoords/block-settings/readme.md

 ## Potential next steps...

-- Support for more field types or at least a multiselect
-- optional render_block attribute to modify the block
+- optional render_block attribute to enable modifying the block markup in one palce
-- some sort of register_block_style support or inline CSS built in
+- some sort of conditional register_block_style support or inline CSS built in?